-That’s why I have titled this blog, ‘Airplane Hacks That Nobody Told You About’.
+That’s why I have titled this blog, ‘12 Airport Hacks You Never Knew’.
 I’m not interested in regurgitating the same old, same old – most of what you’ll find here is unique.

 You have to understand, many of the blogs out there are often written by journalists who simply Google the information and are trying to write a great blog to boost their SEO rankings.

 I can’t blame them really.
 I like a good bit of SEO myself.

 But if you’re not getting anything new, that’s not particularly helpful for you now is it?
 Nobody likes rummaging through the cyber pages of Google only to find that half the websites out there repeat what the other half have already said.

 So if you’re reading this far, just know that my travel hacks come from real-life experiences of booking flights over the years and saving cash.
 It’s not so much that they are unique, it’s more that taking advantage of the free tips you’ll find elsewhere usually isn’t quite what it seems.